Seablade/THEA333/03-Inputs.md

 ## Passive DI vs Active DI (2/2)
  - Passive DI has a signal loss associated with it
- - Active DI has little to no signal loss
+ - Active DI has little to no signal loss- We are Part 15 users of the UHF spectrum

  - General Rule of Thumb
  + Active DI on Passive Pickup
  + Passive DI on Active Pickup or Output